phelipetls/blog/content/posts/bash-for-javascript-developers/index.md

 Hello World
 ```

-And this is fine but not the usual approach.
-We can instead create a
+Which is fine, but not the usual approach -- the programs you execute don't
+usually have extension and you don't have to pass them to bash as argument, you
+execute them directly.

-`my-script` file, without extension, and execute it like a normal command (but
+To do this, we just need to create the `my-script` file, without extension, and
-we need to pass the absolute path to it):
+execute it like a normal command (notice we have to pass the script absolute
+path, `./my-script`):

 ```shell-session {hl_lines="[5]"}
 $ echo 'echo "Hello World"' > my-script